mponce0/SystemTools/src-content/glossary.md

 ## Flags
    Special type of CLA that can only take pre-defined values, usually preceeded by '-' or '--'

+## TTY
+   Terminal Typewriter, refers to a connection to a machine done by a "real" (physical) terminal, e.g. when a user connects to the machine through its console.

+## PTS
+   Pseudo Terminal Session, refers to a remote connection done through a "virtual" (psuedo) terminal from a different location.

 ## TUI
    Text User Interface, i.e. a user interface based on text or console.